mat1jaczyyy/Keyboard-Inspector/README.md

 Keyboard Inspector is a standalone tool for recording and analyzing input data captured from keyboards, joysticks/gamepads, and mice.
 It is essential for researchers, developers and gamers looking to empirically evaluate the internal workings of their input hardware.

+## Looking for contributors

+Keyboard Inspector can also parse and analyze replay files from various games or other file formats, so long as they contain raw input timestamps.
+We have TETR.IO replay file support built-in so far, and we're looking for contributors who can contribute more of these.
+(For example: osu .osr replays)

 ## Getting Started

 Download Keyboard Inspector from the [Releases](/releases) page, and extract to a folder of your choosing.
 Keyboard Inspector is a fully portable Windows application and no installation variant is offered.